saikumar7893/FlightBooking_MiniProject/README.md

                          /DetailsVerification:After all the Flights and Details are selected It will be landed into the payment Page that gives the Information about the contact details, traveller and the baggage details will be verified here.

-src/main/java/Utilities/ReadPropertyFile: ReadPropertyFile, provides a method (getProperty1) for reading a specified key's value from a configuration file (Config.properties).
+src/main/java/Utilities/ReadPropertyFile: provides a method (getProperty1) for reading a specified key's value from a configuration file (Config.properties).

 src/main/resources: It contains the Configuration Properties